Edowndotdown/DMG-Reader/README.md

 Welcome to **DMG Reader**, the simple solution for viewing DMG files—previously exclusive to macOS—on Windows!

+DMG is perfect for reading DMG files on Windows due to the near-perfect integration with Windows.
+DMG reader provides a near native experience.
+This makes DMG files as easy to mount as ISO files!
+Just one click and it mounts.

 ## **🎉 Version 2 Now Available!**
 We're excited to announce **Version 2** of DMG Reader!
 For the latest updates, check out the **Releases** tab.